Pfizer buying spree continues with $5.4B hematology deal

 “I think we’re very excited about the opportunities that are ahead of us and the flexibility that our balance sheet gives us to pursue those,” he said during a call to discuss second-quarter results.

+Oxbryta sales were about $195 million last year, but Pfizer said it plans to speed up distribution of the drug to parts of the world most impacted by the disease.

+Sickle cell disease is an inherited blood disorder that can lead to bouts of acute pain and organ damage.
+It occurs particularly among people of African descent.

 Pfizer will pay $68.50 per share in cash for each share of Global Blood Therapeutics.
+That represents a premium of nearly 43% from the stock’s closing price of $47.99 on Aug.
+4, the day before The Wall Street Journal reported that Pfizer was in advanced talks on a deal.

 Both companies’ boards have approved the deal, which still needs regulatory approval and approval from GBT shareholders.
+The companies say the deal could close as soon as the fourth quarter.

-Shares of Global Blood Therapeutics Inc., based just outside San Francisco, rose 4% before the opening bell.
+Shares of Global Blood Therapeutics Inc., based just outside San Francisco, rose more than 4% to $66.68 before the opening bell.
 Shares of Pfizer were essentially flat.